Bridgerton: Marketing

-A preview of a scene from season 2 aired during Netflix's September 2021 TUDUM: Extended Talent Panel, which was followed by first look stills.
+A preview of a scene from season 2 aired during Netflix's September 2021 Tudum: Extended Talent Panel, which was followed by first look stills.
 On February 14, 2022, the first teaser trailer for the second season was released.
-A world premiere was held at Tate Modern on March 22, 2022, in London, England prior to the season's eight episodes being released on March 25, 2022.
+A world premiere was held at Tate Modern on March 22, 2022, in London, England prior to the season's eight episodes being released.
 Due to a three-month commitment as the lead in the acclaimed West End play Cock, Jonathan Bailey had missed "press, talk shows, FYC events, and even the Met Gala" as part of the show's promotion.